cs188-s17/cs188-final_project/README.md

 ## Usage
-In order to set up a virtual environment with all the necessary dependencies, run the following command:
+In order to run this program, you require [anaconda](https://docs.continuum.io/anaconda/install).
+Follow the directions at the link to install it.
+In order to set up a virtual environment with all the necessary dependencies, run the following from the command line:

 ```
 conda create -n py2 --name cs188-st --file requirements.txt